 Despite recent progress, the gay community prepares to face renewed opposition, and new attacks.
 This story examines the fate of progressive leaders who devote their lives to tireless work on behalf of others, and how individuals can impact the lives of those around them.
 That by organizing strategically, with focus, the flame of that influence can be made to grow ever larger.

-The project was initially imagined as a memoir told entirely in his own words, and a long interview (conducted by prominent Detroit radio host Craig Fahle), became the foundation of the picture.
-While an illustrated version of this conversation could well have sustained an entire film, it quickly became clear this was a much larger tale.
-Thus, we reached out to other voices, including fellow activists and politicians, as well as those he impacted, enraged, or inspired.
-For the rest of his life we continued to capture his thoughts on current events, including the landmark Supreme Court ruling on gay marriage, the Orlando nightclub massacre, as well as what's needed to sustain and propel progress.
+The project was initially imagined as a memoir told entirely in his own words, and a long interview (conducted by former WDET radio host Craig Fahle), became the foundation of the picture.
+It quickly became clear this was a much larger tale, and so we reached out to other voices, including fellow activists and politicians, as well as those he impacted, enraged, or inspired.
+For the rest of his life we continued to capture his thoughts on current events, and what's needed to sustain and propel progress.

-Jeffrey Montgomery died on July 18, 2016 at the age of 63, but through this project his legacy lives on.
+Jeffrey Montgomery died on July 18, 2016 at the age of 63, but his legacy lives on.

-Weeks of final production and months of dedicated post-production lie before us.
-Some additionally scheduled interviews remain, with time-lapse and aerial photography of key locations also still to come.
-Dramatized recreations of key moments are conceptualized, but yet un-filmed.
-The logging, transcription, and editing of several sequences is well underway, and an approximately 20-minute selection of excerpts is available.
+A few months of dedicated post-production lie before us.
+The rough cut is nearing picture lock, with final time-lapse and aerial photography of key locations underway.
 Data sets must still be translated into motion graphics, and illustrative animated sequences

 have yet to be created.